Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Experiments

 \section{Experiments}

-Detailed experimental settings are listed for reproducibility at the beginning of this section, followed by introductions to the datasets and base models adopted in the experiments.
-Then, we conduct comprehensive experiments and give the corresponding analysis in this section, providing a detailed view of the proposed FGCL method.
+Detailed experimental settings are listed for reproducibility at the beginning of this section, followed by an introduction to the datasets and base models we adopted in the experiments.
+Then, we report comprehensive experiments and give the corresponding analysis, providing a detailed view of the proposed FGCL method.